Mindset

 Celebrate, Connect, and Learn from Setbacks

 1).
 Celebrate even small victories.
-When times are tough it’s easy to get down on yourself.
-But to stay motivated, it’s important to recognize forward momentum in all ways.
+When times are tough, it’s easy to get down on yourself.
+But to stay motivated, it’s crucial to recognize forward momentum in all ways.
 2).
 Surround yourself with optimistic, inspiring people.
 Recharge by connecting with positive-minded colleagues, mentors, and up-and-coming talent.
 3).
 Strive for constant improvement.
 See setbacks as bumps in the road rather than failures.
 Learn from them to make better decisions next time.

 Karen Fojas Lee, Nomad Chique